marcinus/knotx-fragments-chrome-extension/README.md

   - run command: `npm install http-server -g`
   - run command: `npx http-server`
 - See the extension in action
-  - open the sample pate by navigating to [127.0.0.1:8080/payments.html](http://127.0.0.1:8080/payments.html)
+  - open the sample pate by navigating to [127.0.0.1:8080/payments.html](http://127.0.0.1:8080/payments.html) or [127.0.0.1:8080/payments.json](http://127.0.0.1:8080/payments.json)
   - activate the Chrome Dev Tools (`F12`)
   - select the Knot.x panel

 ## How does it work?
 Knot.x Fragments, when run in [debug mode](#knotx-http-server-debug-mode), injects information about fragments into the output.
 This information can then be read, parsed and displayed by various tools.
 Knot.x Fragments Chrome Extension is the official tool for this purpose.

 Of course fragments' outputs can have various formats.
 Currently, Knot.x supports injecting debug information into both `JSON` and `HTML` responses.

 When Knot.x HTTP response content type is `application/json` then it is parsed as JSON (according to [RFC-4627](https://www.ietf.org/rfc/rfc4627.txt)).
 Otherwise, the extension interprets the response as an HTML.

 ### Knot.x HTTP Server debug mode